 Candidates must have completed an ACGME-approved residency in urology or the equivalent.

 Optional dinner with the division hosted Sunday evening prior to the formal interview day.
-A $300 travel stipend will be offered to candidates.

 For More Information

 1959 NE Pacific St., BB-1121